-A14.This IES is applicable to audits of financial statements.
-The term "financial statements" ordinarily refers to a complete set of financial statements as determined by the requirements of the applicable financial reporting framework, but can also refer to a single financial statement.Although this IES applies to audits of financial statements, the prescribed learning outcomes may also be helpful when performing audits on other historical financial information in compliance with the ISAs or other types of assurance and related services.
-Similarly, many of the learning outcomes required for an audit of financial statements may be relevant to those engagement partners responsible for assurance engagements relating to nonfinancial statement information, such as environmental or social measures.
+A.11 This IES is applicable to audits of financial statements.
+The prescribed learning outcomes may also be helpful when performing audits of other historical financial information in compliance with the ISAs or other types of assurance and related services.
+Similarly, many of the learning outcomes required for an audit of financial statements may be relevant to those engagement partners responsible for assurance engagements relating to non-financial statement information, such as environmental or social reporting.